-Earlier in the day, after visiting the crime scene, the Police Commissioner told reporters that five men from West Bengal who were living adjacent to the victim's home have been taken into custody and being questioned.
+Thiruvananthapuram City Police Commissioner Sparjan Kumar, who visited the site, told reporters that five men from West Bengal who were living adjacent to the victim's home have been taken into custody and were being questioned.

-The sixth person who was with the five on Sunday was missing and efforts were on to find him, he said.
+A sixth person who was with them till Sunday is missing and efforts are on to find him, he said.

-The Bengal natives were part of a crew engaged for construction of a house adjacent to the victim's, the police said.
+The Bengal natives were part of a crew engaged for construction of a house adjacent to the victim's home, police said.

-The woman and her husband were the only occupants living there and one of the migrant workers used to work in their house, the police said.
+The woman and her husband were the only occupants living there and one of the migrant workers used to work in their home, police said.

-The body was found in the well while searching for the woman after her husband found her missing when he returned home.
+The body was found from the well while searching for the woman after her husband found her missing when he returned home.

-Robbery was suspected to be the motive behind the murder, the police added.
+Robbery was suspected to be the motive behind the murder, police added.